MicrosoftDocs/learn/learn-pr/wwl-azure/advanced-security-compute/includes/3-best-practices-cluster-isolation-azure-kubernetes-service.md

 As you manage clusters in Azure Kubernetes Service (AKS), you often need to isolate teams and workloads.
-AKS allows flexibility in how you run multi-tenant clusters and isolate resources.
+AKS allows flexibility in how you run multitenant clusters and isolate resources.
 To maximize your investment in Kubernetes, it's important you understand AKS multi-tenancy and isolation features.

 ## Design clusters for multi-tenancy